bjourne/c-examples/README.md

 As some smart person once said; only the one who reinvents the wheel truly understand how it works.
 So there's that.

-The repository consists of the following parts.
+This repository consists of the following directories:

 ## Libraries

-Currently seven libraries I have developed while writing garbage collectors and other projects.
+Ten small libraries I have written while learning about algorithms, data structures and APIs.
 They are located in the `libraries` directory.
+They are designed to be self-contained and thus easy to borrow by copying the files.

 No guarantee that the libraries are, or ever will be, complete.
-They were written because I personally needed them.
+They were written because I wanted to.

 ### `libraries/collectors`